arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 send(options: TCPSendOptions, callback: AsyncCallback\<void\>): void

-Sends data over a TCPSocket connection.
+Sends data over a TCP socket connection.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
 > This API can be called only after **connect** is successfully called.